KTH/ug-rest-api-helper/README.md

 For groups to fetch there are two methods added.

 1. getUGGroups
- This method will receive `groupFilterAttributeName` which indicates property name like 'name', 'kthid' etc, `operatorToUseInFilter` like 'eq', 'contains', 'startswith' etc, `groupFilterAttributeValue` like 'sst' (this will be the filter value to filter out the data).
+ This method will receive `groupFilterAttributeName` which indicates property name like 'name', 'kthid' etc, `operatorToUseInFilter` like 'eq', 'contains', 'startswith' etc, `groupFilterAttributeValue` like 'sst' (this will be the filter value to filter out the data) and there is a flag `expandMembers`.
+If this set to true then it will fetch groups along with members.

 2. getUGGroupsByGroupName
  This method will bring groups along with members if needed.
 There is a flag `expandMembers`.
 If this set to true then it will fetch groups along with members. `groupName` needs to pass because filter will preapplied to 'name' only. `operatorToUseInFilter` also needed that how data should filter.